+Specify Program Instance(s) applicable to this statute

+$\square{ m NC\ TBI}$

+NC Innovations

+C4: A - D

+Section A: Prog gram Description

+Part I: Program

-A. Statutory Authority (3 of 3)
+A. Statutory A uthority (3 of 3)

-Additional Information.
+Additional Inform nation.
 Please enter any additional information not included in previous pages:

+gram Description

+Part I: Program

-B. Delivery Systems (1 of 3)
+B. Delivery Sys stems (1 of 3)

-1. Delivery Systems.
+1. Delivery Sy ystems.
 The State will be using the following systems to deliver services:

-- a.
+a.
 MCO: Risk-comprehensive contracts are fully-capitated and require that the contractor be an MCO or HIO.
 Comprehensive means that the contractor is at risk for inpatient hospital services and any other mandatory State plan service in section 1905(a), or any three or more mandatory services in that section.
-References in this preprint to MCOs generally apply to these risk-comprehensive entities. - b.
-I PIHP: Prepaid Inpatient Health Plan means an entity that: (1) provides medical services to enrollees under contract with the State agency, and on the basis of prepaid capitation payments or other payment arrangements that do not use State Plan payment rates; (2) provides, arranges for, or otherwise has responsibility for the provision of any inpatient hospital or institutional services for its enrollees; and (3) does not have a comprehensive risk contract.
-Note: this includes MCOs paid on a non-risk basis. - The PIHP is paid on a risk basis - O The PIHP is paid on a non-risk basis - c.
+References in this preprint to MCOs generally apply to these risk-comprehensive entities.

+b PIHP: Prepaid Inpatient Health Plan means an entity that: (1) provides medical services to enrollees under contract with the State agency, and on the basis of prepaid capitation payments or other payment arrangements that do not use State Plan payment rates; (2) provides, arranges for, or otherwise has responsibility for the provision of any inpatient hospital or institutional services for its enrollees; and (3) does not have a comprehensive risk contract.
+Note: this includes MCOs paid on a non-risk basis.
+The PIHP is paid on a risk basis The PIHP is paid on a non-risk basis

+c.
 PAHP: Prepaid Ambulatory Health Plan means an entity that: (1) provides medical services to enrollees under contract with the State agency, and on the basis of prepaid capitation payments, or other payment arrangements that do not use State Plan payment rates; (2) does not provide or arrange for, and is not otherwise responsible for the provision of any inpatient hospital or institutional services for its enrollees; and (3) does not have a comprehensive risk contract.
-This includes capitated PCCMs. - The PAHP is paid on a risk basis - O The PAHP is paid on a non-risk basis - d.
+This includes capitated PCCMs.
+O The PAHP is paid on a risk basis The PAHP is paid on a non-risk basis

+d.
 PCCM: A system under which a primary care case manager contracts with the State to furnish case management services.
 Reimbursement is on a fee-for-service basis.
-Note: a capitated PCCM is a PAHP. - e.
-Fee-for-service (FFS) selective contracting: State contracts with specified providers who are willing to meet certain reimbursement, quality, and utilization standards. - \circ the same as stipulated in the state plan - O different than stipulated in the state plan Please describe: - f.
-Other: (Please provide a brief narrative description of the model.)
+Note: a capitated PCCM is a PAHP.

+e.
+Fee-for-service (FFS) selective contracting: State contracts with specified providers who are willing to meet certain reimbursement, quality, and utilization standards.